 If you’re interested, please don’t hesitate to send Alon an email.
 If you do plan to get in touch, you should include: (1) your CV, (2) a few lines of what kind of research you’ve done in the past, and (3) how you see your current interests fitting into one or more of the lab’s lines of research.
 Make sure to read our lab’s website and learn about our active lines of research (the best way of doing this is by reading our most recent papers: we have new projects, but our publications should give you a good idea of the kind of work we — you! — might be doing).

-To apply, be sure to take a look at the departmental admissions page.
-You should also check out the labs + work of other faculty members in the department; there are often opportunities for co-advising and/or collaboration.
+To apply to the lab, be sure to take a look at the LCS admissions page.
+You should also check out the labs and work of other faculty members in our department and in the Cognitive Area of PBS; there are often opportunities for co-advising and/or collaboration.

-Note on GRE score reports: Currently, the department is not requiring GRE scores.
+Note on GRE score reports: The department does not require GRE scores.
 If you wish to apply without a GRE score, please enter a future GRE exam date into the application when prompted.

 Note on application fees: Please do not be deterred from applying because of the application fee; if you would like to discuss the possibility of having this fee waived, please send a note to Dr. Satoshi Tomioka, the graduate director for LCS.

-We will be recruiting a postdoc in the Spring 2023 semester, to start in Fall 2023.
+We are actively recruiting a postdoc to start in Spring 2024!
 So if you have a project or approach that you feel would be a good fit with our lab’s interests, or more generally, if your research interests line up with the lab’s, please don’t hesitate to email Alon to get in touch!
+(Also note that the start date is flexible.)

 Undergrad Research Assistants (RAs)